+For a brief overview of John Wesley Gilbert’s life and work, visit The Database of Classical Scholars.
 Watch an interview about the book at World History Encyclopedia (YouTube).
-Listen to a podcast about the book on Apple podcasts(also on Spotify, Anchor FM, and other platforms).
+Listen to a podcast about the book on Apple podcasts (also on Spotify, Anchor FM, and other platforms).
 Read more in my hometown paper, Midweek Central O’ahu Voice.
-Or, watch a video from my summer 2022 book event at Chaucer’s Books in Santa Barbara.
+And check out E.R.
+Brown’s TikTok about Prof. Gilbert!

-Prof. Lee’s Upcoming Public Lectures
+Prof. Lee’s Recent and Upcoming Events

 I serve as faculty advisor for the UCSB Chapter of the Student Veterans of America.
-If you are a UCSB student veteran, military dependent, or other military-affiliated student, or you are interested in attending UCSB, you are welcome to contact me for information about the SVA@UCSB and about support for veterans, dependents, and other military-affiliated students at UCSB.
+Whether you are a current UCSB student veteran, military dependent, or other military-affiliated student, or are interested in attending UCSB, you are welcome to contact me for information about the SVA@UCSB and about support for veterans, dependents, and other military-affiliated students at UCSB.
 You may also visit the web site for UCSB Veterans and Military Services.

 Graduate Study in Ancient History at UCSB